quixio/quix-docs/docs/platform/how-to/train-and-deploy-ml/train-ml-model.md

 !!! warning

-	MLflow is working only in MacOS, Linux or Windows linux subsystem.
+	MLflow works only on MacOS, Linux or Windows linux subsystem (WSL).

 !!! tip